andresR8/ArdusubFrameGenerator/README.md

 ##USAGE

 1. Copy the ardusubFrameGenerator to the ardusub folder.
+(It's in prebuilds folder)
 2. Give it permissions for execution sudo chmod u+x ardusubFrameGenerator
 3. Run.
 4. Fill the custom frame name that you want (Avoid to use bash reserved words, it may cause problems with Ardusub/deploy.sh file).